Surgery, Oncology Subinternship (Florida)

 - To learn to apply basic knowledge of common cancers, their mode of spread, and likely sites of metastases into the surgical resection of tumors.

-- To use this basic knowledge of common cancers to formulate treatment plans for complex tumors which cross into other surgical specialities.
+- To use this basic knowledge of common cancers to formulate treatment plans for complex tumors which cross into other surgical specialties.

-- Perform history and physical examinations on surgical oncology patients seen in outpatient consultation at Mayo Clinic-Jacksonville.
+- Perform history and physical examinations on surgical oncology patients seen in outpatient consultation at Mayo Clinic in Jacksonville, Florida.

 - See surgical oncology consults in the hospital, perform history and physical examination, review imaging studies, and present the consult to the consultant on rounds.